 Wireframer is a plugin that is installed into Hub.
 Like all plugins Wireframer will need to be installed by your Hub administrator before it can be made available to your user community.
-The Wireframer plugin is found under the Automation Lifecycle (ALM) section of plugins in the Plugin Repository.

-After installation, Wireframer is launched from the left-hand navigation menu bar.
+After installation, click Automation lifecycle from the navigation menu and select the Wireframer card.